vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/A-Generic-State-Machine.md

 ### A Deeper Context For The Executor

 Up to this stage, we have only mentioned that the SM executor reads instructions in a program written in zkASM, and it may take some *free* inputs in order to produce an execution trace.
-There is however a lot more details that goes into this process.
+There is however a lot more detail that goes into this process.

 For example, the executor does not really read the zkASM program as is.
 But rather, the zkASM program (which we name here, $\texttt{program.zkasm}$), is first compiled with a tool called $\bf{zkasmcom}$, into a JSON file (call the JSON file, $\texttt{program.json}$).

 Also, the *free* inputs may come in the form of another JSON file, let's name it $\texttt{input.json}$.
 In addition, the executor can read information in databases and receive relevant input such as the $\texttt{PIL.json}$.
+(As was seen in the case of the mFibonacci SM).

-See Figure below for an elaborate description of what the executor does.
+See Figure below for an concise description of what the executor does.